Updated: Jan 13

 It is recommended to use it quickly, before the Best Before date.
 Once it is opened it is critical to take care of it in order to minimize the loss of the phenolic content and preserve the integrity of its health benefits.

-That means store it in small dark bottles 250–1000ml out of the light in a cool/cold place and don’t leave it by the stove while cooking.
+That means store it in small tinted bottles 250–1000ml out of the light in a cool place and don’t leave it by the stove while cooking.

 Close the bottle well after every use.
 Phenolic compounds will simply evaporate from an open bottle within a short period of time.
-If you purchase a large quantity, it is advisable to store the container in the refrigerator and dispense to serve or decant from the large container into smaller bottles and store in the refrigerator.
 Keep in mind that high phenolic EVOO’s cost more than the majority of olive oils found in the market due to special cultivation, harvest and milling processes that raise the labor cost.

 We have started to discover and study high phenolic olive oils the last decade thanks to some visionary olive oil producers (and university professors), who have taken risks to do things differently, to go against centuries of old traditions and create olive oil of superior quality; an olive oil measurably different and more beneficial to humanity.
 They all have a story and they are proud to share it.